Javascript is not enabled.

 A home health professional can offer advice.

 Reposition often.
+To ensure any one area doesn't bear pressure for too long, talk to your physician or a home health care professional about proper body placement and the best schedule for position changes.
 Ideally, you want to move someone who is bedbound at least every two hours and someone in a chair or wheelchair about every 15 minutes.

 You will likely need the help of another person or an assistive device, such as a sliding board or draw sheet.
 Home health professionals can teach you how to move your loved one safely.

-Check high-pressure spots on your loved one’s skin daily.
+Check high-pressure spots.
+It's critical to do a daily inspection of your loved one’s skin.
 “Whether you’re giving them a shower or helping them in the bathroom, look at the skin for redness that isn’t going away,” Conant says.

 • Ankles